opensearch-project/documentation-website/_benchmark/creating-a-custom-workload.md

       - `uncompressed-bytes`: The number of bytes inside the index.
 To get an accurate number of bytes, run `stat -f %z <index>-documents.json` on macOS or `stat -c %s <index>-documents.json` on GNU/Linux.
 Alternatively, run `ls -lrt | grep <index>-documents.json`.
    - `schedule`: Defines the sequence of operations and available test procedures for the workload.

    The following example `workload.json` provides the entry point for the `movies` workload.
 The `indices` section creates an index called `movies`.
 The corpora section refers to the source file created in step one, `movie-documents.json` and provides the document count and uncompressed bytes.
-Lastly, the schedule section defines a few operations the workload will perform when invoked, including:
+Lastly, the schedule section defines a few operations the workload performs when invoked, including:

    - Deleting any current index named `movies`.
    - Creating an index named `movies` based on data from `movie-documents.json` and the mappings from `index.json`.